m-dayani/robo-platform-desktop/README.md

 1. Javafx (available in JDK < 11)
 2. The Bluecove wireless library
-3. [Optional] Intellij IDEA Community Edition (compiled and tested with Intellij 2019, JDK 11 on Window 8.1)
+3. [Optional] Intellij IDEA Community Edition (compiled and tested with Intellij 2019, JDK 11 on Windows 8.1)